 Oriana notes the permanent residency process was straightforward via the Atlantic Immigration Pilot Project (then administered by PETL).
 “I found it to be fairly simple, I did it all myself with no help from immigration consultants or lawyers or anyone else.
 I handled it all online.
 Again, Naveco Power was key.
 If you have an employer already, the process is that much quicker.
 They are the reason I’m now a resident, and now that I’m here I can’t recommend New Brunswick enough.”

-If your company is interested in hiring international talent, contact ONB Client Engagement Specialist Kim Webb at email@example.com.
+If your company is interested in hearing more about the benefits of hiring international student talent, contact ONB Client Engagement Specialist Kim Webb at email@example.com.

 Learn more about Naveco Power, where Oriana now works as a Business Development Manager, here.